Vitalij1345/Project01_WebScraping/README.md

 - Python 3.12.0
 - Requirements listed in [requirements.txt](requirements.txt)
 - Web Browser Driver: Selenium requires a web browser driver.
 This project uses the Chrome browser, so make sure to have the ChromeDriver version **71.0.3542.0** executable compatible with your Chrome browser version.
+It should work with older versions or newer.

 ## Usage